neuromore/Doc/neuromoreStudio/Biosensors.md

 neuromore Studio currently only supports the 8/32-bit OpenBCI with 8-channels (without Daisy module).

-Please follow the official ['OpenBCI on Windows'](http://docs.openbci.com/tutorials/10-OpenBCI_on_Windows) and ['Fixing FTDI for OSX'](http://docs.openbci.com/tutorials/09-Mac_FTDI_Driver_Fix) before using it with neuromore Studio.
+Please follow the official [OpenBCI on Windows](http://docs.openbci.com/tutorials/10-OpenBCI_on_Windows) and [Fixing FTDI for OSX](http://docs.openbci.com/tutorials/09-Mac_FTDI_Driver_Fix) before using it with neuromore Studio.

 neuromore Studio will automatically detect the OpenBCI and show it in the interface.